synio-wesley/laravel-gmail-service-account-mail-driver/README.md

   - Input the following OAuth scope: `https://www.googleapis.com/auth/gmail.send`
   - Confirm by clicking on *Authorize*

+### Setup in your app

-After that, you should put the JSON file somewhere and you should let the package know the path in one of the following ways:
+After you downloaded a JSON type key file, you should put the JSON file somewhere and you should let the package know the path in one of the following ways:

 - Define `GMAIL_SERVICE_ACCOUNT_GOOGLE_APPLICATION_CREDENTIALS` in your `.env` file.
 The value should be a filename relative to the root directory of your app, or an absolute path
 - Alternatively, you can also update your `services.php` config file, and add something like this: